emurrug/VideoGameBaby/README.md

 in more complex ways than is currently being used.
 This may be useful for future projects.

 * Wind, shadowing, textures, car colors etc. are all controlled for because they may impact perception or judgmenets of threat.

+* Participants lock onto one position, so it may be useful to have cars coming from both directions to increase attentional demands

+* It is worth thinking about non-baby objects that might also move around and demand attention to add in as a control